When Life Turns Upside Down

 Having both assisted living and hospice together can allow someone to have the reassurance that they’re never alone.
 Together, they offer enhanced peace of mind during an already trying time.
 With hospice services and assisted living, you’ll be surrounded by staff, peers, your hospice team, and loved ones.

 Edgewood’s communities work alongside hospice.
-Whether they choose CaringEdge, All Care Health Solutions, or another provider, we want each of our residents to have choice and peace if they wish to pass away where they call home.
+Whether they choose CaringEdge, All Care Health Solutions, or another provider, we want each of our residents to have a choice and peace if they wish to pass away where they call home.
 If you have questions about receiving hospice services at Edgewood, please get in touch with us at info@edgewoodhealthcare.com.

 Related Posts